-- Examines the group dynamics behind malicious code development and attacker groups
+- Examines group dynamics and deception factors in cyber attacker underground markets

 Information Security professionals of all levels, system administrators, forensic examiners, CIOs, CSOs, IT managers, InfoSec consultants, risk management consultants. criminologists, sociologists, attorneys, law enforcement officers